 1. Provide reserving, pricing, ratemaking, statistical and other actuarial support to NAIC committees, task forces and working groups.
 Propose changes to the appropriate work products (with the most common work products noted below) and present comments on proposals submitted by others relating to casualty actuarial and statistical matters.
 Monitor the activities, including the development of financial services regulations and statistical (including disaster) reporting, relating to casualty actuarial issues.—Essential

 - Blanks (E) Working Group (property/casualty annual statement, including Schedule P; property/casualty quarterly statement; property/casualty quarterly and annual statement instructions, including Statement of Actuarial Opinion and Actuarial Opinion Summary Supplement).

 - Statutory Accounting Principles (E) Working Group and Emerging Accounting Issues (E) Working Group (Accounting Practices and Procedures Manual).
-Review and provide comments on statutory accounting issues being considered under SSAP No.—65 Property and Casualty Contracts.
+Review and provide comments on statutory accounting issues being considered under Statement of Statutory Accounting Principles (SSAP) No.—65 Property and Casualty Contracts.

-- Capital Adequacy (E) Task Force (property/casualty risk-based capital report).
+- Capital Adequacy (E) Task Force (property/casualty RBC report).

 - Financial Analysis Handbook (E) Working Group (property/casualty actuarial sections of the Financial Analysis Handbook).